 Measures Target Activity That Exploits Workers, Damages Overall State Economy

-Two pieces of legislation Assemblymen Gary Schaer, Eric Houghtaling and Troy Singleton sponsored to protect New Jersey workers by combating wage theft and upholding long-standing laws implemented to ensure fair practices within the construction industry were advanced Monday by an Assembly committee.
+Assemblyman Gary Schaer has introduced two pieces of legislation aimed at protecting New Jersey workers by combating wage theft and upholding long-standing laws implemented to ensure fair practices within the construction industry.

-Unfair practices have fostered an underground construction economy that puts law-abiding companies at a competitive disadvantage and undermines the entire industry, the sponsors noted.
+Unfair practices have fostered an underground construction economy that puts law-abiding companies at a competitive disadvantage and undermines the entire industry, Schaer noted.
 An estimated 35,000 people in New Jersey – approximately 14 percent of the construction industry – are unreported or misclassified construction workers.

 “In New Jersey’s construction industry, well-established workers’ rights too often are regarded as suggestions rather than the law.
 Illegal practices like unreported employment and misclassification not only hurt working people and their families but also rob the state of tax revenue that funds public goods and services,” said Schaer (D-Bergen/Passaic).
 “Prevailing wage violations and other abuses by employers must come with serious consequences.
 Cracking down on poor business practices is a matter of standing up for workers and businesses that follow the rules.”

 The first measure (A-4353) would supplement the “Construction Industry Independent Contractor Act” to further target employers in the construction industry who improperly classify direct employees as self-employed independent contractors.
 Misclassification, which is used as a means of avoiding paying state and federal taxes, also deprives workers of proper Social Security benefits, overtime pay, workers’ compensation and other benefits.